Complete Guide: PostgreSQL & pgAdmin Docker Setup for Go Developers

 - GORM - Developer-friendly ORM for Go

-- PostgreSQL 17 - Running in Docker
+- PostgreSQL 16 - Database running in Docker

-- pgAdmin 4 - Running in Docker
+- pgAdmin 4 - Database management tool in Docker

 Prerequisites